-I am a postdoctoral research associate in Imperial College London with a focus on multimodal language learning.
+I am a computer scientist from Turkey, working on problems related to natural language processing.
 I received my PhD in 2019 from the Informatics Laboratory (LIUM) of Le Mans University.
-During summer 2018, I visited Johns Hopkins University as a graduate student in the Grounded Sequence to Sequence Transduction Team, within the JSALT workshop.
+During summer 2018, I visited Johns Hopkins University as a graduate student in the Grounded Sequence to Sequence Transduction Team, as part of the JSALT workshop.

 Between 2012-2017, I worked as a research & teaching assistant in the Computer Engineering Dept. of Galatasaray University in Istanbul, Turkey where I lectured practical sessions for undergraduate courses such as Algorithms, C Programming, Microprocessors and Operating Systems.
 I obtained my MSc. degree from Galatasaray University as well where I developed a simple embedded system for a Brain-computer Interface application.
 You can access my MSc. thesis from here.